kyotolesson-class/kyotolesson-class.github.io/web_app_jr/test.md

 title2: (your subtitle)
 ---
 ```
 If needed, we can create different layouts for different classes.
+For example, the menu items at the top of this page are junior coder specific and don't work because we are in a different folder.
+I would need to create a new layout or modify the default to be more class-neutral.
 The method of use should be about the same.

 ## Markdown version